Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 Whilst waiting for feedback from educational bodies, teachers and administrators was initially frustrating and time consuming, I feel the application is much more suited for use in the real world as a result of this.

-Because of the exhaustive nature of the planning research, I have divided it up into more human readable sections below.
+Because of the exhaustive nature of the planning research, I have divided it up into more readable sections below.

 <details>